 Communication.
 If you need anything, don’t hesitate to call me at school at 692-1152.
 During school hours my phone number is directed to the school secretary.
-Just ask for my voicemail if calling during school hours or email me at firstname.lastname@example.org.
+Just ask for my voicemail if calling during school hours or email me at email@example.com.
 I use Remind.com to send important information right to your phone.
-Please click here for push notifications on your Smart Phone or text the message @hg4cc9 to the number 81010.
+Text the message @kkaa2g to the number 81010 to be added to the group.
 Lots of information is also available on our class website: KatieLinder1A.weebly.com.

 Dismissal.
-School ends at 2:55.
-If you need to change dismissal plans, send a note with your child or let the office know by 2 p.m. and Shar Byerly will let me know.
+School ends at 2:50.
+If you need to change dismissal plans, send a note with your child or let the office know by 2 p.m. and Liz Davis will let me know.
 692-6629.

 Folder.
 I will give your child a red homework folder.
-Please help by checking/correcting homework with your child before it’s turned in and remove what can stay at home.
-Please check the folder every day.
+Please check and correct homework with your child before it’s turned in and remove papers that can stay at home.
+Please check it every day.

 Independence.
 Each year your child is able to add to the "list" of things they can do independently!
 Look for times to allow them to do the work and learn new skills.
 Be patient with them and celebrate as they get better and better!

-Keeping Updated.
-Look for a golden-colored weekly newsletter with important updates.
-It comes home on Fridays in the homework folder.
-Also available online: www.accs.k12.in.us < Parents < Elementary Newsletters < First Grade or click here to see the latest newsletter.
+Newsletter.
+Look for a gold-colored weekly newsletter with important updates.
+It comes home on Fridays.
+Also available online: www.accs.k12.in.us <Menu <Elementary <Newsletters

 Only 180 days together.
 It will go fast!
-Thanks for partnering with me to make first grade a successful year for your child.
+Please partner with me to make 1st Grade a successful and memorable year for your child.

 Paris, France.
 We will study several different countries this year, but France is Mrs. Linder's favorite country to visit.
 It is also the theme of our classroom.

-Questions – Ask your child about the topic we are studying in unit, who they played with at recess, what library books they chose recently, what they ate, and where they ended the day on the clip chart.
-Ask if they made any mistakes and what they learned from it.
+Questions – You can ask your child about the topic we are studying in unit, who they played with at recess, what library books they chose recently, what they ate at lunch, etc. Ask if they made any mistakes and what they could do differently in the future.

 RAH.
 Reading At Home is essential for a successful year!
 Students are expected to read 10 minutes, 5 nights a week, October-May.
 They can also count minutes when adults read to them!
 Fun rewards follow!

-Specials.
-We go to… Art with Mrs. Flesch, Library with Ms. Patterson, Gym with Mrs. Brown, Technology with Mrs. Mendenhall, and Music with Mrs. King, in that order.
-A different special class for each day of the week!
+Special Classes.
+We have a different special class for each day of the week!
+We go to Art with Mrs. Flesch, Library with Ms. Patterson, Gym with Mr. Richey, S.T.E.M. with Mrs. Steffen, and Music with Mrs. King, in that order.

 Volunteers.
 We love them!
 There are many different ways to volunteer in first grade such as: assisting with games during the First Grade Circus in March, donating snacks, drinks, or napkins for holiday parties, listening to students read, assisting the teacher with materials or running copies, plating food during the Thanksgiving Feast, or volunteering to teach Junior Achievement lessons (5 lessons provided).
 Sign up at Back to School Night or email me if interested.
 Looking for more ways to be involved?
 Consider joining our amazing PTO (Parent Teacher Organization) or ask to be added to the library volunteer schedule.

 individually wrapped candies for our class candy jar (ex.
-Tootsie Rolls, Smarties, or Dum Dum Suckers, or mints)
+Tootsie Rolls, Smarties, Starbursts, or Peppermint Puffs)

 eXperiences.
 Kids come to school with all sorts of them.
 I believe everyone has a place to shine as well as something to overcome.
 Some kiddos take time to warm up to a new teacher and that's okay!
 Please don’t worry if your child is behind or ahead of other students.
 Individual progress throughout the year is the goal!